 - Secondary Educational Classes

-Lives are transformed at Mid-Atlantic Teen Challenge by the power of God that is stronger than the bonds of addiction.
+Lives are transformed at Mid-Atlantic Teen Challenge by the power of God – a far stronger force than the bonds of addiction.
 Mid-Atlantic Teen Challenge helps the total person with spiritual, emotional, physical, social and educational challenges to prepare them for their new life.
+We want your teenage son to return to their everyday life prepared to tackle the challenges ahead without resorting to substance abuse.

-- Spiritually: Mid-Atlantic Teen Challenge knows that the student’s symptoms are indicative of deeper problems and conflicts; we understand that a new life in Christ will give them the power and ability to overcome these problems and live a more productive life.
+Mid-Atlantic Teen Challenge knows that the student’s symptoms are indicative of deeper problems and conflicts.
+We understand that a new life in Christ will give them the power and ability to overcome these problems and live a more productive life free of addiction.

-- Emotionally: The healing of past abuses is necessary.
-Bible studies enhance mental growth and serve as a foundation for creating new lives.
+The healing of past abuses is vital to recovery.
+Bible studies enhance emotional, mental and spiritual growth, which helps to serve as a foundation for creating new lives.

-- Physically: We care for the physical needs of the students.
-These needs–a drug-free environment, food, recreation, etc–are key factors to the student’s success in the program.
+We care for the physical needs of the students who stay with us.
+These needs – a drug-free environment, food, recreation, and support – are key factors to the student’s success in their recovery program.